pvanlaake/CFtime/README.md

 That’s a difference of nearly 21 months!
 (And yes, 30 February is a valid date on a `360_day` calendar.)

-All defined calendars of the CF Metadata Convention are supported:
+All defined calendars of the CF Metadata Conventions are supported:

 - `standard` or `gregorian`
 - `proleptic_gregorian`